Garlic

 Inchelium Red Garlic

-Description: Inchelium Red is an heirloom softneck variety known for its large bulbs and robust flavor.
-It has a rich, slightly spicy taste.
+Description: Inchelium Red is an heirloom softneck garlic variety known for its large bulbs and robust, slightly spicy flavor.

 USDA Planting Zone: 4–9

-Special Notes: Award-winning flavor and excellent storage capability.
-Matures in about 240-270 days.
+Special Notes: Award-winning flavor with excellent storage capability.
+Matures in about 240–270 days.

 Silverskin